-To help you find whatever kind of experience you’re looking for when it comes to buying beauty products, we’ve rounded up 25 of the best places to shop.
+To help you have the most successful makeup buying experience possible, we’ve rounded up 25 of the best places to shop.
 Whether you’re searching for indie brands, drugstore prices or monthly delivery services, there’s a store that’ll make you even more excited to shop for hair, makeup and skin care products than you already were.
-Take a look at the 25 best places to shop for beauty products above.
-Fair warning, though — no wallet is safe.

 Whether you're shopping for yourself or searching for the perfect gift for someone else, these are the 25 best places to shop for beauty products!